beefchimi/vite-css-modules/README.md

 - Conditional operators such as `or` and `and`.
 - Single-line comments.

-If we decide to move forward with CSS Modules, we will need to configure the following PostCSS plugins:
+If we decide to move forward with CSS Modules, we have the choice of either:

+- `dart-sass` with only the `postcss` plugins necessary to complete the feature set.
+- Curating a robust collection of `postcss` plugins to complete the feature set.

+### Dart SASS + PostCSS

+`dart-sass` should provide all of the features we want without the need to configure various other plugins.
+The only `postcss` plugin we would still require is [autoprefixer](https://github.com/postcss/autoprefixer).

+One feature of `dart-sass` that stands out against anything provided by `postcss` is a "module system", allowing for more explicit imports between `.scss` files.

+### PostCSS only

+We will need to configure the following PostCSS plugins:

 - [autoprefixer](https://github.com/postcss/autoprefixer)
   - Alternatively, [postcss-preset-env](https://github.com/csstools/postcss-plugins/tree/main/plugin-packs/postcss-preset-env) is an interesting option.